emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

     ```

 2. Log in to iRODS:

     ```
     iinit
     ```

 3. Fill in the prompts with:

     |Host name|Port #|Username|zone|Password|
     |:--------------:|:--:|:-------------:|:----:|:--------------:|
     |data.cyverse.org|1247|CyVerse User ID|iplant|CyVerse password|

-4. You're ready to download some data!
+4. You're ready to start downloading some data!

-See below for more resources:

-* For more info on VIM, please run the following command on your terminal:

-    ```
-    vimtutor
-    ```